reaktoro/reaktoro/docs/sphinx/tutorial.rst

 We present below a python script that performs a single-phase chemical equilibrium calculation using Reaktoro.
-The single phase in the chemical system is an *aqueous phase* with chemical species automatically collected from a given thermodynamic database We then explain every step in this modeling exercise.
+The single phase in the chemical system is an *aqueous phase* with its chemical species automatically collected from a given thermodynamic database.
+We are interested in calculating the amounts of every aqueous species after we let 1 kg of H2O, 0.5 mol of NaCl, and 1 mol of CO2 to react to a state of chemical equilibrium under constant temperature and pressure of 60 °C and 100 bar respectively.

 .. literalinclude:: examples/equilibrium-single-phase.py

+We explain next every step in this chemical reaction modeling exercise.

 Step 1
 ^^^^^^